libp2p/js-libp2p/src/peer-store/README.md

 ## Submitting records to the PeerStore

-Several libp2p subsystems will perform operations that might gather relevant informations about peers.
+Several libp2p subsystems will perform operations that might gather relevant information about peers.

 ### Identify
 - The Identify protocol automatically runs on every connection when multiplexing is enabled.
 The protocol will put the multiaddrs and protocols provided by the peer to the PeerStore.